remedium-ai/remedium-website/src/content/pages/french/privacy-policy.md

 If you have any questions or concerns about this Privacy Policy, please contact us at:

-Looka
+ReMediumAI UG
-Email: privacy@looka.com
+Franz-Volhard-Straße 5, 68167 Mannheim, Germany
-Address: 123 Looka Lane, Imaginary City, IC 12345, USA
+Email: datenschutz@remedium.ai

-Thank you for trusting Looka with your personal information!
+Thank you for trusting ReMediumAI with your personal information!